silverstripe/silverstripe-framework/docs/en/05_Contributing/01_Code.md

 ---
 title: Contributing Code
-summary: Fix bugs and add new features to help make SilverStripe better.
+summary: Fix bugs and add new features to help make Silverstripe CMS better.
 icon: code
 ---

 # Contributing Code - Submitting Bugfixes and Enhancements

-SilverStripe will never be finished, and we need your help to keep making it better.
+Silverstripe CMS will never be finished, and we need your help to keep making it better.
 If you're a developer a great way to get involved is to contribute patches to our modules and core codebase, fixing bugs or adding features.

-The SilverStripe core modules (`framework` and `cms`), as well as some of the more popular modules are in git version control.
-SilverStripe hosts its modules on [github.com/silverstripe](https://github.com/silverstripe/).
+The Silverstripe CMS core modules (`framework` and `cms`), as well as some of the more popular modules are in git version control.
+Silverstripe CMS hosts its modules on [github.com/silverstripe](https://github.com/silverstripe/).
 After [installing git](https://help.github.com/articles/set-up-git/) and creating a [free github.com account](https://github.com/join/), you can "fork" a module, which creates a copy that you can commit to (see github's [guide to "forking"](https://help.github.com/articles/fork-a-repo/)).

 For other modules, our [add-ons site](https://addons.silverstripe.org/add-ons/) lists the repository locations, typically using the version control system like "git".